 Medical treatments – Pain medications, ranging from over-the-counter drugs such as Ibuprofen to stronger prescription-only medication, such as codeine.

-Hormonal medications – these work by suppressing the activity of endometrial tissue and stopping periods.
+Hormonal medications – These work by suppressing the activity of endometrial tissue and stopping periods.
 Either the combined oral contraceptive pill or progesterone-only preparations such as tablets, injections or a progesterone-releasing intrauterine coil can be used.
 Continuous-cycle regimens can help reduce pain and many also have a lighter and shorter menstrual flow when using a hormonal contraceptive.
 Other hormone options such as gonadatrophin-releasing hormone (GnRH) analogues can be very effective but cannot be used continuously.
-Danazol was another popular treatment in the past but is not now widely used.
+Danazol was another popular treatment in the past but is no longer widely used.
 Current research focuses on the use of newer hormone medication such as gonadatrophin-releasing hormone blockers, aromatase inhibitors (which block the production of oestrogen) and selective progesterone receptor modulators.

-Surgical treatments – laparoscopy: as well as being used for the diagnosis of endometriosis, at the time of surgery the endometriotic lesions can be removed or destroyed (burned with laser or thermal energy).
+Surgical treatments – As well as being used for the diagnosis of endometriosis, at the time of surgery, the endometriotic lesions can be removed or destroyed (burned with laser or thermal energy).
 At the same time the pelvic organs can be mobilised if they are stuck together (adherent) because of the disease.
 Laparoscopy is a day surgery procedure and recovery is usually very quick.
 Surgical treatment for endometriosis is also thought to improve the chances of spontaneous conception for women suffering from this condition.

 Laparotomy (open abdominal surgery) – This is reserved for the most severe cases and can involve removal of the uterus and the ovaries (abdominal hysterectomy and bilateral salpingo-oopherectomy) or even parts of the bowel or bladder, if the disease is extending to these organs.
 Recovery time is significantly longer than laparoscopy.
 However, this type of surgery is very rare and before going ahead, patients will be given the opportunity to discuss the risks and benefits of the surgery in detail with their specialist.

 Treatments of endometriosis can cause some of the side-effects listed below.

-Medical treatments – hormone treatments may cause bloating, weight gain, acne, bleeding between periods or even make you feel low in mood.
+Medical treatments – Hormone treatments may cause bloating, weight gain, acne, bleeding between periods or even make people feel low in mood.